apptentive/apptentive-ios/README.md

 Xcode 4 won't correctly rebuild static libraries inside a workspace when the source has changed.
 If you change the source of _ApptentiveConnect_ when working on your app, you must do a _Product > Clean_ before building and running your app.

+Adding _ATConnect.h_ to your project, above, is necessary due to a bug in Xcode 4 when archiving your app.